TechWithTy/my-rss-social-bot/_docs/config_yaml.md

 ### **🛠️ Configure (`config.yaml`)**

-This configuration file allows you to customize how your posts are generated, including social media settings, creative content preferences, and integration with different AI models.
+This configuration file allows you to customize how your posts are generated, including social media settings, creative content preferences, and integration with different AI ml_models.

 ---